 - How should I position the feeder in relation to the blade?
 The Co-Matic 3 and 4 wheel DC Series and Wegoma Feeders (Made by Co-Matic) are compatible with 1" wide rollers as well as the 2.36" wide rollers that are included, so you can have the wheel layout modified without having to leave a spindle wheel-less.
 This means you can straddle the saw blade with two thin rollers (1/4" gap) on the center spindle(s) or equip one or two spindles with one thin roller on the inside or outside to ensure constant contact throughout the feeding process.
 Some users also place one thin roller on each of the center spindles (if 4 wheel) and center the first and last roller with the standard wider rollers so contact is made on both sides of the blade with the larger rollers.
 This feature is one of the main reasons the DC Series Feeders are very popular with table saw applications.
-Without the modifiable wheel layout, the feeder would typically be placed on the outside of the blade, requiring a push stick to push the piece (not in contact with the feed roller) out from the blade after running through the feeder. *For dados, the modifiable wheel layout has no advantage.
+Without the modifiable wheel layout, the feeder would typically be completely placed on one side of the blade, requiring a push stick to push the piece (not in contact with the feed roller) out from the blade after running through the feeder. *For dados, the modifiable wheel layout has no advantage.